scheidan/MiniFlex.jl/README.md

                reltol=1e-3);

 # Note, `v` can contain values from -Inf to Inf.
 The parameters are
-# automatically transformed to correct parameter space if needed.
+# automatically transformed to the correct parameter space.

 # -----------